 1 SURVEY COURSE (ENLS 2010 Intro To British Literature I, ENLS 2020 Intro To British Literature II, or ENLS 2030 Intro To American Literature): Our survey courses provide our majors with some understanding of literary and cultural history.
 By covering hundreds of years of literature, the courses make larger movements and shifts visible and provide a crucial context for understanding content in 4000- and 5000-level courses.

 1 CAPSTONE SEMINAR (ENLS 5010 Capstone Seminars): Usually taken during the senior year, capstones are seminar-style courses (small class size; discussion-driven) that focus on a specialized field of study and culminate in a substantial research paper.
 Students who complete an English honors thesis do not need to take the Capstone, though they are welcome to do so for elective credit toward the Major.
-Students in the 4+1 Masters program take graduate courses during their senior year that substitute for the Capstone; 4+1 students are still welcome to take Capstones for elective credit toward the Major.
 The Capstone also satisfies the SLA/Newcomb-Tulane Writing Intensive requirement.

 7 ELECTIVES: In consultation with their major advisors, majors use electives to design their own course of study.
 Some majors opt for breadth, taking a variety of courses; others aim for depth, focusing on writing or a particular field of literature.
 There are some guidelines—see below for information about course level and distribution requirements.
 Students may also use electives to earn a Creative Writing Concentration.

-- Students may take more than one Capstone Seminar, in which case the additional Capstone would count as an elective.
+- Students may take more than one Capstone Seminar, in which case the additional Capstone would count as an elective (and can substitute for one of the 3 required 4000-level courses)

 |ENLS 2000||Literary Investigations||3|